hydra3333/h3333_python_cross_compile_script_v100/README.md

 ### How to build ?

+0. Probably fork your own https://github.com/hydra3333/h3333_python_cross_compile_script_v100.git and then change a small number of things in .py files to point to your fork
 1. Create an Ubuntu VM (tested with 20.04)
 2. login into ubuntu and start a Terminal window
 ```